-Stay Home With Your Kids Day
+Stay At Home With Your Kids Day

-The Online Magazine for Work At Home Moms (WAHM.com), is the original sponsor of “Stay Home With Your Kids Day” back in 1996.
+The Online Magazine for Work At Home Moms (WAHM.com), is the original sponsor of “Stay At Home With Your Kids Day” back in 1996.
 The purpose of the day was to encourage and support those parents who have chosen to be home with their children.

 However, for many who have not decided to be a stay-at-home parent, the day is the perfect opportunity to take a vacation day and spend it with your children.

-Stress and Stay At Home Parents
+Stress and Stay At Home With Your Kids

 Now, at this point in the summer vacation cycle some of you are very tired of being home or entertaining or dropping off your children and you can hardly wait until the school bell rings.
 This doesn’t make you a bad parent.